 1981 to 1983 – Raised more than $1 million to create a new, larger shelter with the capacity for 32 women and children.

 1986 – Women’s Center & Shelter’s Non-Resident Counseling Program (Support Groups) was established to provide women with an emotionally safe environment in which they could talk about their experiences with domestic violence.

 1994 – Purchased a new, dedicated building and launched $5 million Capital Campaign, increasing shelter capacity to 36 women and children.

 Medical Advocacy Program established at Mercy Hospital with a full-time Women’s Center & Shelter staff person, acknowledging the role of the medical community in combating intimate partner violence.

-2001 – Women’s Center & Shelter’s Civil Law Project was established as a well-respected provider of free legal services in Allegheny County, providing high-quality legal support to domestic abuse victims.
+2001 – Women’s Center & Shelter’s Civil Law Project was established as a well-respected provider of free legal services in Allegheny County, providing high-quality legal support to survivors of intimate partner violence.

 2004 – Adopted the Alcoa Business System problem-solving model, allowing staff to maximize efficiency and effectiveness in our work.